Jiahui84/Automation_of_Creative_-SHifts_in_Translation/README.md

 # Automation_of_Creative_-SHifts_in_Translation
 # Codes for the project "Creativity in Translation" supervised by Dr. Ana Guerberof Arenas and Dr. Antonio Toral

-In this project, we explored if we can use the cosine distance of bilingual word pairs to automate if there are creative shifts happend, and the higher the cosine ditance is, the more deviation between the word pair is, so the more creativity during the transaltion is.
+In this project, we explored if we can use the cosine distance of bilingual word pairs to automate if there are creative shifts (a target text that departs from the linguistic structure of the source text) happend, and the higher the cosine ditance is, the more deviation between the word pair is, so the more creativity during the transaltion is.

 The codes should be combined with other tools, files and models, and the steps are listed below:
 1. Sentence-aligned Source Text and Target Text (Source language vs. Target language)